learn-co-curriculum/dsc-classification-with-word-embeddings-codealong/README.md

 ## Using Pipelines

-Since we've created a mean vectorizer class, we can pass this in as the first step in our pipeline, and then follow it up with the model we'll feed the data into for classification.
+Since you've created a mean vectorizer class, you can pass this in as the first step in our pipeline, and then follow it up with the model you'll feed the data into for classification.

-Run the cell below to create pipeline objects that make use of the mean embedding vectorizer that we built above.
+Run the cell below to create pipeline objects that make use of the mean embedding vectorizer that you built above.

 ```python